top of page

 Galena Lodge BBQ

-Closing Reception & Dinner at Sun Valley Lodge
+Closing Reception & Dinner at Redfish Lake Lodge

-Closing Reception & Dinner at Sun Valley Lodge
+Closing Reception & Dinner at Redfish Lake Lodge

 On our opening day, the Drinkers of the Wind Farm immersive tour offers an on-the-ground look at regenerative agriculture in action.
 Walk the fields with the farm’s stewards and explore how soil health, climate, and community connect in one living system, and how regenerative practices can restore biodiversity and strengthen a resilient food future.
 The experience includes an outdoor networking lunch highlighting local producers, fresh produce, and plant-based foods, followed by a brief farm talk to spark deeper dialogue about growing within planetary limits, rooted in science and real-world practice.